Large Group Presentation: Research, Write, Revise!

-I offer free Skype visits (thirty minutes or less) and especially enjoy talking about Poop Happened.
-My only requirements are that kids be somewhat familiar with the book and that they prepare questions in advance.
-My Skype account name is sarahalbee.
-Please contact me to arrange a visit.
+Sarah offers a limited number of free Skype visits (twenty minutes or less) as her schedule/deadlines permit.
+The only requirements are that kids be somewhat familiar with her books and that they prepare questions in advance.
+Sarah’s Skype account name is sarahalbee.
+Please send an email to Sarah at “contact me” to arrange a visit.
+Note that the dates fill up fast!

 “I highly recommend Sarah Albee as a presenter for your school.
 Sarah came to speak with our Lower School, kindergarten through grade 5, last school year.
 In two sessions, grades k-2 then 3-5, our students enjoyed their time learning about her books and sharing in her many work and life experiences.
 Sarah is a captivating speaker and a true professional who will tailor her programs to your needs.”